Tyler O'Neill Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.15).

-- The Cubs surrender the fourth-fewest home runs in baseball (104 total, 1.1 per game).
+- The Cubs allow the seventh-fewest home runs in baseball (106 total, 1.1 per game).

-- Fulmer makes his first start of the season for the Cubs.

-- The 30-year-old righty pitched in relief in his most recent outing this season, one of 43 appearances so far.
+- Taillon makes the start for the Cubs, his 17th of the season.
+He is 3-6 with a 6.05 ERA and 67 strikeouts in 77 1/3 innings pitched.

+- The righty last appeared on Wednesday against the Washington Nationals, when he tossed 5 2/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.